 Since 2010, we’ve connected across boundaries to fund projects that benefit farms, fish, and people.
 Our focus is shared work for resilient lands, confident farmer leaders, and effective farmer-driven soil health and watershed initiatives.

 Funded projects now total more than 35, with investment over $1.5 million.
 Stream and dirt-moving projects include prairie STRIPs, oxbow and floodplain restoration, rotational grazing, cover crops, no-till, strip-till, alternate watering systems, stream bank stabilization, stream crossings, low-head dam removal, and nutrient reduction.

-Fishers & Farmers Partnership also funds projects to help build effective farmer-driven initiatives, such as on-farm demonstrations, tours, research, video, workshops, facilitated discussions, and outreach to grow participation.
+Fishers & Farmers Partnership also funds projects that help build effective farmer-driven initiatives, such as on-farm demonstrations, tours, research, videos, workshops, facilitated discussions, and outreach to grow participation.
 And our Watershed Leaders Network hosts interactive, professionally-facilitated action planning workshops at a regional scale

 Fishers & Farmers Partnership serves the Upper Mississippi River Basin, including Iowa, Illinois, Minnesota, Missouri and Wisconsin.
 It is self-directed, led by a volunteer steering committee, and is funded by the National Fish Habitat Partnership, U.S. Fish & Wildlife Service, Association of Fish & Wildlife Agencies, McKnight Foundation and many partners.